livelifelively/documentation-driven-development-tools/docs/documentation-driven-development.md

 When processing requests under Documentation Driven Development:

 1. **Prioritize Interactive Dialogue**: Before generating substantial content or code, engage in a dialogue to clarify requirements and context.
 Ask clarifying questions to avoid making assumptions, especially for complex or ambiguous requests.
 Do not "jump the gun" by providing a complete solution without sufficient interaction.
+2. **Traverse Hierarchy Top-Down (MANDATORY)**: Before reading any document (Module, Epic, or Task), you **MUST** first read its direct parent to inherit context.
+The reading order must follow the hierarchy: `project.md` → `*.module.md` → `*.epic.md` → `*.task.md`.
+This ensures you have the full context before proceeding.
-2. **Always Check Documentation First**: Before writing any code, verify complete documentation exists
+3. **Always Check Documentation First**: Before writing any code, verify complete documentation exists
-3. **Refuse Implementation Without Documentation**: Do not generate code if documentation is incomplete
+4. **Refuse Implementation Without Documentation**: Do not generate code if documentation is incomplete
-4. **Follow Exact Specifications**: Implement exactly as documented, no interpretation or improvisation
+5. **Follow Exact Specifications**: Implement exactly as documented, no interpretation or improvisation
-5. **Document First, Then Code**: When changes are needed, update documentation before code generation
+6. **Document First, Then Code**: When changes are needed, update documentation before code generation
-6. **Validate Against Documentation**: Ensure generated code matches documented specifications precisely
+7. **Validate Against Documentation**: Ensure generated code matches documented specifications precisely
-7. **Adopt the Correct Tone and Audience Focus**: All documentation should be written for a technical audience.
+8. **Adopt the Correct Tone and Audience Focus**: All documentation should be written for a technical audience.
 The tone must be objective, fact-based, and precise.
 Avoid marketing language, hyperbole, or overly narrative styles.
 The goal is to produce clear, professional, and reliable technical documentation.
 Emojis may be used sparingly to convey status (e.g., ✅, ❌) or a calibrated, positive tone grounded in technical success.

 #### **For Human Developers Implementing This Methodology**